MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-multiple-virtual-network-interfaces-configuration.md

     config: disabled
     ```

-1. Modify the netplan configuration file */etc/netplan/50-cloud-init.yaml* and include the following routes and policy-routing blocks in each NIC section:
+1. Modify the netplan configuration file */etc/netplan/50-cloud-init.yaml* and include the following routes and policy-routing blocks in each network interface section:

     ```yml
     routes: